afa4/users-api/README.md

 }
 ```

-- After previous request you'll receive the JWT token to access "/user" endpoint and create new users
+RESPONSE: User info and JWT token to access "/user" endpoint and create new users

-- To create new users you'll need to POST into "<host>/users" resource passing the previous receivet token into "Autorizathon"
+- To create new users you'll need to POST into "<host>/users" resource passing the previous received token in "Autorizathon"
 header as a Bearer token:

 ```Authorization = Bearer <jwt_token>```